moonbamijam/moonbamiofficial/.github/ISSUE_TEMPLATE/feature_request.md

 > [!NOTE]
 > (Put a short description of the feature here.
 Remove this note block if you don't have a description to put)

-## Add the following:
+## Do the following:
 - [ ] List here all of the things that this feature requires

 ## Reason(s) for adding:
-- [ ] List here all of the reason why I should add this
+* List here all of the reason why I should add this